-- Written Contracts Take Precedence: The Remediator's Written Remediation Contract (Quote) when signed by the HO, will be the only contractual agreement for the remediation work. - There is no obligation for the remediator to follow a mold assessor's recommended protocol unless stipulated in the signed Remediation Contract/Quote.
+- Written Contracts Take Precedence: The Remediator's Written Remediation Contract (Quote) when signed by the Homeowner, will be the only contractual agreement for the remediation work. - There is no obligation for the remediator to follow a mold assessor's recommended protocol unless stipulated in the signed Remediation Contract/Quote. - The Remediation Contract/Quote should always specifically include ALL the areas pointed out in the Assessors' report that need attention.